neolink3891/NeoLogger/docs/neologger.md

 * Setting up Font Style with _set_log_font_style_

-As in version 1.1.0, the folloging styles are available:
+As of version 1.1.0, the following styles are available:
 ```
 BOLD                # Bold text
 ITALIC              # Italic text